 Under Virginia law you may obtain a divorce irrespective of the state or country wherein you married.
 Although some countries will honor an American divorce under the principle of comity extant in international law, other countries may not.
 If you are seeking a divorce that is valid in another specific country, we recommend you consult with an attorney who is certified to practice law in that country or the applicable local embassy to determine whether your Virginia divorce will automatically be valid, or must be enrolled through a civil process in the foreign country, or will not be recognized at all.

 28) What is the best way to get started on my uncontested divorce and what is the process with your firm?
 (Return to Top) We do not charge for consultations and you are under NO OBLIGATION until such time as you sign a written contract and make a partial payment.
 The best way to initiate the process with our firm is to CONTACT US with the information we require to process your divorce either ONLINE (via secure SSL encrypted form), by phone or in person so that we are able to determine if you qualify and assist you in an expeditious manner.
-Thereafter, you should meet with one of our attorneys for a FREE CONSULTATION to review your situation.
 Because of the efficient use of software, if you have provided us with the required information prior to your meeting with an attorney, you may in most cases sign your divorce complaint on the day of your appointment.
-Your case will generally be filed in the Fairfax County Circuit Court on the following business day.
-Irrespective of the County you or your spouse live in, your case can be filed in Fairfax as long as either you or your spouse meet the Virginia residence as well as other requirements discussed previously.
+Your case generally will be filed in the Fairfax County Circuit Court on the following business day.
+Irrespective of the county you or your spouse live in, your case can be filed in Fairfax as long as either you or your spouse meet the Virginia residence as well as other requirements discussed previously.
 We generally file our divorces in Fairfax due to the efficient nature of that venue.
+Also, unlike many courts, Fairfax seems to retain its civil cases longer, meaning you will be able to obtain a copy of your divorce papers even years after the divorce is final.
 After filing, if your spouse is willing to sign a waiver of notice, we will send it to him/her.
 Once it has been returned to us, we will file the necessary Affidavits and Final Decree with the Court.
-If your spouse is unwilling to sign the Waiver, but his/her location is in Virginia, then we will have to serve your spouse personally with the Complaint.
+If your spouse is unwilling to sign the Waiver, but his/her location is in Virginia, then we will have serve your spouse with the Complaint.
 If your spouse resides at an unknown location (and you are unable to locate him/her through the exercise of due diligence) or if he/she resides outside the state of Virginia, then we may satisfy the service requirement by publication.
 With more than Forty-five years of collective attorney legal experience in the community and our friendly and competent staff, Bernhard & Gardner seeks to become your law firm of choice.
 CONTACT US FOR THE ATTENTIVE AND COURTEOUS SERVICE THAT YOU DESERVE